lukedoolittle/aggregator/ReadMe.md

 ## Provider Specific Notes
 ### <a name="rescuetime"></a> Rescuetime
 Since rescuetime requires an HTTPS endpoint and the current HttpServer implementation does not handle HTTPS you will see an error when your Rescuetime callback request comes back, when using a desktop workflow.
 The current workaround is for the user to manually update the url in the browser window, changing HTTPS into HTTP and then hitting 'return'.

+### <a name="pinterest"></a> Pinterest
+Similar to Rescuetime above Pinterest requires an HTTPS endpoint and thus you have to manually edit the url that appears in your desktops browser, changing the HTTPS to HTTP.

 ### <a name="google"></a> Google
 When creating credentials for a dedicated browser create a "OAuth client Id" for the "iOS" app type.
 In the "bundle name" field enter the scheme you have set for your callback.
 When instantiating the `OAuth2App` class your callback uri should only contain one / after the scheme, not two.
 For example if you put `myapp` as your bundle name in the credential configuration, then your callback uri should look like `myapp:/something/`.